Man arrested in holiday gunshot at Vegas Strip shopping mall

 LAS VEGAS (AP) - A 24-year-old man accused of firing a gunshot and causing panic after a fight inside a mall on the Las Vegas Strip says he’ll wait for a private attorney to arrive from Michigan before he seeks bail on multiple felony charges.

 Hasean Quinn appeared Wednesday before a Las Vegas judge, a day after his arrest in the Monday evening gunshot at the Fashion Show mall.
+The name of the attorney wasn’t immediately clear.

 Authorities said no one was injured, but the Memorial Day gunfire prompted a mall evacuation and heavy police response in a tourist area home to the deadliest mass shooting in modern U.S. history in 2017.

-Quinn faces 15 criminal charges, including 13 counts of assault with a deadly weapon for what the judge says were the number of people nearby when the shot was fired.
+Quinn is being held at the Las Vegas jail on 15 criminal charges, including 13 counts of assault with a weapon for what Justice of the Peace Ann Zimmerman told him were the number of people nearby who were frightened when the shot was fired.

+Las Vegas police said they could not provide information about Quinn’s hometown.

+Quinn noted the number of news reporters present for his initial court appearance and declared he was invoking his right to remain silent without an attorney present.

 Copyright © 2019 The Washington Times, LLC.